-The Land Steward Rural Resource Guidelines are a set of introductory documents developed by the Land Steward Program of Oregon State University's Southern Oregon Research and Extension Center They are a first step to familiarize land stewards with general terminology and a guide to assess resource conditions and management techniques.
-The guidelines explain best management practices, techniques that help the owner to use and manage the land in a responsible manner, with consideration for their values and goals (which will vary among landowners).
-They provide the content outline for the natural-resource topics of the Land Steward Training and can also be used as standalone resources for landowner outreach and education.
-The series was developed for use in Jackson and
+The Rural Resource Guidelines are a set of introductory documents developed by the Land Steward Program of Oregon State University's Southern Oregon Research and Extension Center.
+They are a first step to familiarizing Land Stewards with general terminology and a guide to assessing resource conditions and management techniques.
+The guidelines explain best management practices and techniques that help the owner to use and manage the land in a responsible manner, with consideration for their values and goals (which will vary among landowners).
+They provide the outline for the natural resource topics of the Land Steward training and can also be used as stand-alone resources for landowner outreach and education.
+The series was developed for use in Jackson and Josephine counties in southern Oregon, but many practices can apply to other areas.